TheLancashireman/DhG2/doc/CardFormat.md

 ## The header section

-The header information ends at the first line that has either a numerical digit or a '?' as the first character.
-After that, all lines are considered as part of an event until a line equalling "EOF" is found.
-The lines after EOF are not parsed.

 The file header contains mandatory information about the person (name, unique number) along with some optional information.
 Each line holds one piece of information.
 Most lines of the header are of the form "Keyword:  Value", but there are some with no "value" part that are entered without the colon.